 After honing his skills with several short films, Nick Gaglia directed his first feature, Over the GW, based on a true story of an abusive, cult-like, drug-rehabilitation center.
-GW premiered at the 2007 Slamdance Film Festival, where it was the first "under the radar" narrative feature in the festival’s 13-year history to get a distribution deal after its first screening.
-Over the GW went on to win critical appraise through its nationwide, limited theatrical run:
+GW premiered at the 2007 Slamdance Film Festival, where it was the first "under-the-radar" narrative feature in the festival’s 13-year history to get a distribution deal after its first screening.
+Over the GW went on to win critical praise through its nationwide, limited theatrical run:

 “Over the GW is an assured first feature by 25-year-old writer-director Nick Gaglia." – New York Post

 "Not to be missed!" – Chicago Sun-Times

 "Shocking…the film accrues a learned sense of what it feels like to have the very fibers of one’s soul placed under a magnifying glass." – Slant Magazine

 Over the GW was also cited in a 2008 congressional hearing on Child Abuse and Deceptive Marketing by Residential Programs for Teens, where it was hailed "an incredible story!"